bhoward/focsipedia/docs/logic/circuits.md

 value of the compound proposition $(\lnot A)\land(B\lor\lnot(A\land C))$ is true.

+Here is a tool where you can play with the above circuit:
+<iframe width="600px" height="400px" src="https://circuitverse.org/simulator/embed/demo-3ff02919-c180-490a-9845-991f64ae18e2" id="projectPreview" scrolling="no" webkitAllowFullScreen mozAllowFullScreen allowFullScreen></iframe>

 ## Constructing Gates from Transistors

 It is useful to have some idea of how digital logic gates are built out of